-Give Your Windows a Security Spring Cleaning: 2019 Edition
+Give Windows a Security Spring Cleaning: 2022 Edition

 It’s time to give your Windows PC a security spring cleaning!

 I’m sure you’re doing all the basics, like updating Windows and running anti-virus, but once a year you should give your Windows PC a deep cleaning.
 I follow the steps below on all my Windows machines.
-They not only improve security, they’ll help your machine run better.
+They not only improve security and privacy, they’ll help your machine run better.

-Items labeled for expert users aren't super difficult for those with some technical skills, but any that sound challenging or that make you uncomfortable you can skip.
+Items labeled for expert users aren't super difficult for those with some technical skills, but you can skip any that sound challenging or make you uncomfortable.

 The process usually takes less than an hour, about as long as you’d spend at an annual checkup with your doctor.
 Following these steps can pay big dividends down the road.

-Note to Windows 7 users: 2019 is the last year Microsoft will support Windows 7.
-On January 4, 2020, they will stop distributing updates to Windows 7 PCs.
+Note to Windows 7 users: Microsoft no longer support Windows 7.
 Not even security patches.
-Your Windows 7 computer will quickly become insecure after that date, so make a plan now to replace it or upgrade it to Windows 10.
+Your Windows 7 computer is now insecure, so replace it or upgrade it to Windows 10/11.